 His channel was created in 2011.
-However, only one video of his is available from before the vlogs.
+Only one video of his is available from before the vlogs.
 However, he deleted some videos of his videos in January 2017.

 Neeme hit 100,000 subscribers in January 2019.
-He currently averages about half a million views a month, with each of his recent vlogs receiving 60,000-160,000 hits per piece.
-His monthly subscriber gain slowed down over the years, however, now averaging less than 1,000 new subs each month.
-That is a big drop from his peak in early 2017, when he gained around 7,000 subscribers per month on average.
+He currently averages about half a million views a month, with each of his recent vlogs receiving 90,000-260,000 hits per piece.
+His monthly subscriber gain recently went up, now averaging around 2,000 new subs each month.
+That is still a drop from his peak in early 2017, when he gained around 7,000 subscribers per month on average.